NotMyFault/NotMyFault/README.md

 ☕ I'm interested in Java technologies, continous delivery and integration.

-⌛ I'm a [Jenkins](https://github.com/jenkinsci/jenkins) core maintainer & reviewer, focusing on UI/UX components, and a variety of plugins in the ecosystem.
+⌛ I'm a [Jenkins](https://github.com/jenkinsci/jenkins) governance board member & core maintainer.
+I like working on UI/UX components too.

 ⛏️ I'm working on a few Minecraft plugins too, such as such as [PlotSquared](https://github.com/IntellectualSites/PlotSquared) or [FastAsyncWorldEdit](https://github.com/IntellectualSites/FastAsyncWorldEdit).